 Our outstanding curriculum is designed to meet the needs and abilities of all students, praised as “innovative and engaging” right through to our thriving Sixth Form.
 At its heart is the overriding importance that we place on developing pupils’ literacy, numeracy and communication skills.
 Our most able participate in bespoke ‘Journey to A* Programmes’, are inspired by University style teaching delivered by Cambridge, Sussex and Kings College Universities and our innovative Bursary Programme.
 Our specialism in Performing and Visual Arts further compliments and enriches our offer by fostering students’ imagination and developing their self confidence.
 Our specialist status makes an outstanding contribution to the quality of our curriculum and to the engagement and relevance of students’ lessons.
-Immersion Days, Arts Week and Wonder 7 – our Extra Curricular Programme - provide pupils with life-long memorable experiences that extend, enrich and support their learning We create opportunities for staff to share their passion for their subjects with students and to deliver lessons that stimulate, motivate and excite our young people.
+Immersion Days, Arts Week or our Extra Curricular Programme - provide pupils with life-long memorable experiences that extend, enrich and support their learning We create opportunities for staff to share their passion for their subjects with students and to deliver lessons that stimulate, motivate and excite our young people.

 Working together to achieve success: